Sylvester Family Award

-SFU's VP Advancement and Alumni Engagement Mike den Haan is inspired by his father's lifelong work to foster dialogue between people of various faith traditions.
+Mike den Haan, former VP of Advancement and Alumni Engagement at SFU, is inspired by his father's lifelong work to foster dialogue-archive between people of various faith traditions.

-Simon den Haan is a grade 6 student at University Highlands Elementary School.
+Simon den Haan is a student at University Highlands Elementary School.
 He is passionate about polar bears, politics, asking big questions, soccer and dogs.

 The den Haan Family Semester in Dialogue award

 One award, valued at a minimum of $1,000, will be granted to an undergraduate student who meets the following criteria:

 - Enrolled full-time in any faculty at SFU in the term of eligibility (Spring 2021)

 - Is in good academic standing

 - Has taken a Semester in Dialogue during the calendar year in which the applications are due (Spring, Summer or Fall Semesters of 2020)

 - Shows outstanding promise during their participation in the Semester in Dialogue

 Consideration may be given to the applicant's GPA and/or their completed capstone project.